 In the EMQ smart cockpit scenario solution, the EMQ edge computing component is integrated with the vehicle domain control system, using raw data from CAN bus and Ethernet bus as the data source.
 Combined with the edge stream computing capability of DBC, it can provide dynamically scalable edge engine computing capability through a flexible rule engine to realize command counter-control, write to edge database or log file and cloud-side data forwarding.

-After the cloud gets real-time data input from the edge, it uses the powerful central computing power to train large, high-order AI algorithms and inference models, and then distributes the trained AI algorithms and decision models and customized intelligent rules to the vehicle through a lightweight and secure cloud-side channel to build an intelligent cockpit scenario brain with end-cloud collaboration.
+After the cloud gets real-time data input from the edge, it uses the powerful central computing power to train large, high-order AI algorithms and inference models, and then distributes the trained AI algorithms and decision models and customized intelligent rules to the vehicle through a lightweight and secure cloud-side channel to build an smart cockpit scenario brain with end-cloud collaboration.